AnushreeKagadal/Day02_Elevate-Lab-Task2/README.md

 - `Day2-HospitalManagement.sql` – Contains all SQL commands used for creating tables and manipulating data.
 - `Day2-Task2_Approach.docx` – Step-by-step explanation of using the GUI and SQL Query Manual Method for this task.
-- 'Hospital_Management.db'- Contains the GUI version,download the raw file to execute.
+- 'hospital_management.db'- Contains the GUI version,download the raw file to execute.

 ---